snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 consistent Bayes, the posterior reflects a stochastic mapping of parameter values such that the posterior parameters, when pushed-forward through the model, give results that are consistent with the density of the observational data.
-WASABI is a prototype capability.
-See the Dakota Reference Manual :cite:p:`RefMan` for more information.
+Dakota's :dakkw:`method-bayes_calibration-wasabi` keyword is a prototype capability.

 Feature Comparison
 ~~~~~~~~~~~~~~~~~~